 “Ace aviation reporter David Cenciotti…” Wired’s Danger Room

-Born in 1975, he’s a private pilot, a former 2nd Lt. of the Aeronautica Militare (Italian Air Force, ItAF) and a graduate in Computer Engineering.
+Born in 1975, David Cenciotti is a private pilot, a former 2nd Lt. of the Aeronautica Militare (Italian Air Force, ItAF) and a graduate in Computer Engineering.

 Since 1996, he has written for major worldwide media outlets and magazines, covering aviation, defense, war, industry, intelligence, crime and cyberwar.
-He has reported from the U.S., Europe, Australia and Syria, and flown several combat planes with different air forces.
+He has reported from the U.S., Europe, Australia, and flown several combat planes with different air forces.

 “Flight guru […] Aeronautics Buff David Cenciotti […] has strong credentials” Gizmodo

-His work has appeared on Air Forces Monthly, Revista Força Aérea, Fighter Tactics, Combat Aircraft, Aeronautica & Difesa, Airline, RID, Rivista Aeronautica, Airplanes, War Is Boring, Tech News Daily and Innovation News Daily and he’s regularly interviewed by newspapers, televisions and radios.
+His stories have appeared on Air Forces Monthly, Revista Força Aérea, Fighter Tactics, Combat Aircraft, Aeronautica & Difesa, Airline, RID, Rivista Aeronautica, Airplanes, VICE News, Gizmodo, War Is Boring, Tech News Daily and Innovation News Daily and he’s regularly interviewed by newspapers, televisions and radios.

 “He gives a refreshing Italian perspective, from a professional, of aviation.
 His books are top notch and he covers current dramatic aviation news with insight and objectivity.
 His opinions regarding current events is concise as well as accurate.
 There is no sensationalism or pandering or undue excitement as is found, too often, in today’s news media” SeattlePI

 Since Jan.
 2013, David is the “first and only featured contributor” for Business Insider Military & Defense.
 Here’s The Aviationist’s section on BI.
 Read the introductory article Robert Johnson (BI Military & Defense Editor) wrote about David, including a long interview, here.